Featured Project

 Nexceris is the prime contractor and leading the development of a novel planar SOFC chemistry and overall stack design, Brayton Energy is leading the turbomachinery and combustor system development, while Czero is leading the overall system architecture design, mechanical design, controls development, construction, and testing at Czero’s facility.
 This project was awarded in 2020 and will last through the end of 2024.

-The SOFC/GT architecture (shown below) addresses this deficiency by integrating an SOFC into the hot pressurized path of a Brayton cycle gas turbine.
+The hybrid SOFC/GT architecture (show below) addresses this deficiency by integrating an SOFC into the hot pressurized path of a Brayton cycle gas turbine.
 With this configuration the gas turbine’s combustor oxidizes the dilute anode taigas which is expanded through the turbine.
 The turbine produces enough power to both drive the compressor supplying fresh air (oxidant) to the SOFC and drive a high-speed generator which produces additional electricity (~20% of the system power).
 While a typical recuperated microturbine has an efficiency on the order of 20-30%, by tightly thermally integrating the SOFC and GT, and operating the SOFC pressurized, the hybrid SOFC/GT system can exceed 70% fuel to electrical conversion efficiency.
 The overall system efficiency can further be increased by adding a Combined Heat and Power (CHP) cogeneration system.

 SOFC/GT System Architecture